Published: Apr 11 2019

 This is one easy way to green up your boating life.
 Paints, cleaners, and sealants all come in different, eco-friendly options.
 When it comes to most things that you use on the water, finding marine-approved items will go a long way into being green.
 Here is a look at some of the greener choices when it comes to boat maintenance:

 Where you keep your boat can have surprising impacts, especially in a year-round marine environment.
 One surprising effect on fish populations is overshading.
-A region that has too many docks and boat houses will limit light in nearshore areas, and can affect fish populations due to lack of marine plants.
-Light panels and open grating (instead of boards) will bring filtered light into the water and mitigate for this.
+A region that has too many docks and boathouses will limit light in nearshore areas and can affect fish populations due to a lack of marine plants.
+Light panels and open grating (instead of boards) will bring filtered light into the water and mitigate this.
 Good maintenance in a marina can prevent spills, toxic chemicals, septic waste buildup, and excess electrical current in the water.
 Some marinas will even help improve water quality in the area by hanging filter feeders like cages of mussels to purify the water around them.

 Though much of the electrical systems on a boat are run through rechargeable batteries, choosing low-power items still can go a long way in reducing carbon footprint when the time comes to run the engine or generator for a recharge.
 LED lighting over incandescent, smart electronics that power themselves down when unused, and trickle battery chargers are just a few of the ways to conserve power.

 Many boats designed for circumnavigation will have additional green energy devices to help lower the power demand on the boat.
 Sailboats and others can be fitted with solar chargers, freshwater makers, and hot water heaters.
 Wind energy turbines can be outfitted on sailboats as well, like those made by Osprey.
 This can allow for sailors to get by on long trips with as little fuel use as possible.